A STRATFORD-PERTH LOCAL CARBON OFFSET SOLUTION.

 Click the titles below to stay updated on our latest news and events, or click here to see all of Stratford-Perth’s posts to date.

-- Stratford council puts tree-preservation above cost for Argyle Street reconstructionRead the full article and learn how Tree Trust Stratford-Perth advocated for these trees by clicking here.
+- Stratford council puts tree-preservation above cost for Argyle Street reconstructionRead the full article by The Stratford Beacon Herald and learn how Tree Trust Stratford-Perth advocated for the Argyle Street trees.